intel/ai-innovation-bridge/ai-prototyping-challenge-2023/pharmaceutical_manufacturing_business/README.md

 To make changes to the UI components, we recommend visiting Streamlit’s API Documentation.

-6. **Configuring Deployment Tools:** As far as deployment goes, the framework leverages docker and docker-compose to manage the containerization and simultaneous deployment of multiple services.
+6. **Configuring Deployment Tools:** As far as deployment goes, the recipe leverages docker and docker-compose to manage the containerization and simultaneous deployment of multiple services.
 For more complex deployments, consider leveraging a container management tool like Kubernetes.

 As an example, in the following dockerfile, we configure the predictive maintenance image: